 Here are the friendly faces that make it all possible...

 Amanda has been blowing glass since 2004.
-She has been teaching at NOCA for the last 6 years having also taught at UrbanGlass, The Corning Museum of Glass, Snowfarm Craft School, and Diablo Glass School.
+As well as teaching at NOCA she has also taught at UrbanGlass, The Corning Museum of Glass, Snowfarm Craft School, and Diablo Glass School.
 She has assisted artists such as Bill Gudenrath, Tobias Möhl, Nick Mount, and Andy Magdanz.
 She has done three live stream demonstrations for the Corning Museum of Glass, and was on the Pilchuck PoleTurners Union in 2013.
+Since taking over NOCA in 2016 she doesn't make as much glass but she makes a lot of glassblowers!

 Emery began blowing glass as a high school student at the Rhode Island School of Design's continuing education program.
 He went on to earn a Bachelor of Fine Arts degree at the Massachusetts College of Art, concentrating in glass.
 He later completed a two-year residency at the Worcester Center for Crafts.
 In addition to teaching at NOCA and working to assist other well-known glass artists, Emery continues to hone his mastery of glass by attending advanced courses throughout the USA.
 You can see more of his work HERE.